 A great logo is the bedrock of every great business.
 If created correctly it should convey the brand, what they do, how they are different and why people should choose them.
 Millions of companies create logos that make their businesses look small, insignificant and unprofessional and this will ultimately cost them.
 Below are five common mistakes businesses make.
 Help your brand avoid these mistakes.

 Remember your logo isn’t just a pretty icon to put on your business cards.

 Overdoing colours can make some designs look too busy and confusing.
-More importantly, it will make it difficult to translate into different formats and other colour version.
+More importantly, it will make it difficult to translate into different formats and another colour version.
 A great logo design should look good in both colour and black & white.
-Try to keep the colours you use to no more then four and have one or two of the colours more prominent than the others.
+Try to keep the colours you use to no more than four and have one or two of the colours more prominent than the others.

 Your logo will need to be used for a lot of different things and most business owners don’t realize this.
 A logo designed by an amateur is unlikely to work on all media, unlike a professionally designed logo.
 Your logo should work on all applications, from the web to email, print advertising and full-color marketing pieces.
 Make sure your logos colours, size and overall design will work on everything from from t-shirts to business cards.